 Once upon a time, somewhere and sometime; at one point we were in complete harmony and tranquillity.
 We were one soul, we were Tao, we were complete and perfect.
-Taoists say we start our existence a spark of consciousness, and that when we hit the trauma of entering this plane of existence, we refract into five spirits, and this is what produces (unbalanced) emotions.
+Taoists say we existence as a spark of consciousness, but when we enter into the plane of physical existence, we go into shock.
+As a result, we refract into five spirits, and this is what produces (unbalanced) emotions.
 Yet we hold the memory of the tranquillity and peace of this other state and always long to return there.

-As a result of the shock that we experience because of the deep imbalances on this plane of existence, we compensate and create an entity to protect us which is our ego.
+As a result of the shock of becoming physical, we compensate and create an entity to protect us which is our ego.
 This is an alternative personality that is not our true self and we live through this personality as a protection mechanism.
 The search for healing and the quest for destiny thus are truly interlinked.
 Treating individual symptoms is merely chasing around the body what is essentially a spiritual problem.

 Dealing with Trauma